 Who do we share your data with?

 We may share written reports as agreed by the terms of our service with you.
 For example, we will send written reports to your solicitor if this was the purpose of our contact.
 We will only send reports to other health care providers at your request with your written consent.

 We use Gmail as our email correspondence.
 Gmail is a secure and encrypted email service and is fully GPDR compliant.
 We will always ask you to email us at your initial contact so we have the correct email address to correspond with you and we ask that you keep us up to date if your contact details change.

 It is the requirement of our regulatory body that we ensure we seek suitable clinical supervision as this process enables us to practice safely and professionally.
 Therefore information relating to you may also be discussed within the context of this confidential supervisory relationship.
 The Clinical Psychologists at Solway Psychological Services provide peer supervision to each other.
-Dr John Higgon may also seek additional neuropsychological supervision from external peer specialists under suitable arrangements of confidentiality.
+Dr Anna Robson may also seek additional supervision from external peer child psychology specialists under suitable arrangements of confidentiality.